-Food and Beverage Consumption in The Rockaways
+Food and Beverage Consumption in the Upper East Side/Gramercy

-According to the 2015 U.S. Dietary Guidelines, Americans should eat five or more servings of fruits and vegetables each day.
-Daily intake of fruits and vegetables in similar in The Rockaways and New York City overall.
-The vast majority of individuals consume between one and four servings of fruits or vegetables per day.
+According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
+A greater percentage of Upper East Side/ Gramercy residents are meeting this standard (21% vs. 11% in NYC).
+The vast majority of individuals both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.
 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.
-Over one in five residents of The Rockaways consume one or more sugary drinks per day (slightly less than citywide, 24%).
-In this neighborhood, 41% of residents consume none (vs. 45% in NYC).
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 The majority (52%) of Upper East Side/ Gramercy residents consume no sugary drinks, higher than citywide (45%).
+In this neighborhood, 14% of residents drink one or more sugary beverages daily, lower than New York City as a whole (24%).
 Daily Consumption of Fruits and Vegetables